 Place a cutting board on the counter and set 2 wooden spoons with flat 1/4" handles on it.
 Put a potato between the spoons and tuck them in tight on each side.
 Using a large chopping knife, create 1/4" slices (no bigger but can go smaller if you like) in the potatoes from top down to the spoons.
 Set aside and cut 2nd potato.

-Air Fry at 350 degrees for 15 min.
-(20 min. if you want a softer potato).
-Then open your air fryer, brush with the tops with the last tablespoon of butter, sprinkle on a little more salt and pepper and then pile some parmesan on each.
-Put the lid back on and air fry for another 15 min.
-(20 min. if you want a softer potato).
+Air Fry at 350 degrees for 20 min.
+Then open your air fryer, brush the tops with the last tablespoon of butter, sprinkle on a little more salt and pepper and then pile some parmesan on each.
+Put the lid back on and air fry for another 15 min (20 for larger potatoes).
+NOTE - Times may vary depending on your air fryer and the size of your potatoes.

 Note - in case you didn't read the note above, if you use the longer cooking time for a softer potato, don't add the Parmesan until the last 10-15 minutes.
 20 minutes is just too long.